bowbahdoe/guava-generator/README.md

 - `compile.py` will attempt to run `mvn compile` for each submodule
 - `generate.py` will update the code of all of the submodules to the given commit hash of guava

+Consult the repos for the subprojects for the latest releases and dependency information.

 * [dev.mccue.guava](https://github.com/bowbahdoe/guava)
 * [dev.mccue.guava.base](https://github.com/bowbahdoe/guava-base)
 * [dev.mccue.guava.primitives](https://github.com/bowbahdoe/guava-primitives)